mlaversin/OC_7_Groupomania/README.md

 ### 2. Frontend

-- From the root folder, navigate into the frontend folder and run `npm install`.
+- From the root folder, navigate into the frontend folder and install the dependencies :

 ```shell
 cd ./frontend
 npm install
 ```

-- You can then run the server with
+- You can then run the server :

 ```shell
 npm start